octotheo/SOC/_motions/standing-orders-committee-soc-report.md

 ### **A report on SOC’s participation in the Agenda process including any motions or amendments that SOC is submitting to conference**

-SOC and staff opened the Agenda Forum following the end of Autumn Conference 2023 in Greenspaces at \[<https://spaces.greenparty.org.uk/s/2024-autumn-conference-agenda-forum/?contentId=178000&commentId=34998>] and a calendar of deadlines was posted there.
+SOC and staff opened the [Agenda Forum following the end of Autumn Conference 2023 in Greenspaces here](https://spaces.greenparty.org.uk/s/2024-autumn-conference-agenda-forum/)[](https://spaces.greenparty.org.uk/s/2024-autumn-conference-agenda-forum/?contentId=178000&commentId=34998) and a calendar of deadlines was posted there.

 Attempting to build on the lessons learned from Conferences in 2022 and 2023 and continue what committee members regarded as good practice, SOC continued to try and hold meetings every two weeks wherever possible to manage the throughflow of work, and have continued to take advantage of the ‘Trello’ platform to make deliberating and voting on rulings and advice easier.